Julie L. Hotchkiss, M. Melinda Pitts, and Mary Beth Walker

 Working Paper 2011-2

 Utilizing linked vital statistics, administrative employer, and state welfare records, the analysis in this paper investigates the determinants of a woman's intermittent labor force decision at the time of a major life event: the birth of a child.
 The results indicate that both direct and opportunity labor market costs of exiting the workforce figure significantly into that decision.
 Further, the analysis reveals the importance of including information about the mother's prebirth job when making inferences about the role various demographics play in the intermittent labor force decision.

 Key words: labor supply behavior, intermittent, labor market exit, labor leisure choice model

-The authors gratefully acknowledge Keyung Wang and Chunying Xie.
-They also thank Christopher R. Bollinger and the participants in the University of Colorado Department of Economics seminar series for helpful comments.
+The authors gratefully acknowledge Nicole Baerg, Keyung Wang, and Chunying Xie for excellent research assistance.
+They also thank seminar participants at the University of Colorado at Denver for helpful comments.
 The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
 Any remaining errors are the authors' responsibility.